Instant games on Telegram, TikTok and Messenger

 Portals are the other half of the layer — destinations players come to specifically to play web games.

 - Poki and CrazyGames are large, curated HTML5 portals with substantial built-in traffic and audiences who arrive ready to play.
-Getting featured is a discovery event without an ad auction.
+Poki’s developer documentation puts it at “over 100 million monthly active users across more than 100 countries” and states that “all games on Poki are hand-picked” — so getting featured is a discovery event without an ad auction, but getting in is itself a gate.

-- itch.io serves the indie and experimental end, with a community that rewards novelty and direct creator relationships.
+- itch.io serves the indie and experimental end, with a community that rewards novelty and direct creator relationships — and an unusual commercial model where, in its own words, you “decide how much you want to support itch.io by choosing what percentage of your sales” goes to the platform.

 Portals give you reach without owning an audience yourself; messaging platforms give you a viral loop on top of audiences you reach socially.
 Most serious instant-games strategies use both.